beego/beedoc/en-US/mvc/model/models.md

 # Model Definition

-Complicated model definition is not compulsory.
-It is　used for database data converting and [Scheme Generating](cmd.md#自动建表)
+Model names are used for database data conversion and [Database Schema Generation](cmd.md#database-schema-generation)

-Table name conversion :TODO is camel case to snake case.
+Table name conversion is camel case for the model to snake case for the table like the following

 	AuthUser -> auth_user
 	Auth_User -> auth__user
 	DB_AuthUser -> d_b__auth_user

-Except the leading capital letter :TODO, replace capital case letter into `_` and it's lower case.
-All the other `_` remain.
+In other words, all is converted to lower case and `_` is the separator.
+Every uppercase add a separator before it, except the first one.

 ## Custom table name